Changes for building certifiers

 When do reforms become effective?

-The majority of the amendments to the Building Act will commence on 1 October 2020.
+The majority of the amendments to the Building Act commenced on 1 October 2020.
 However, the amendment to establish a new alternative licensing pathway for building certifiers will commence at a later date to be determined by the Government.

 The QBCC will continually update information available on our website in line with these changes.